deveel/deveel.pipeline/README.md

 ### Steps

-To execute a step of a pipeline, you can use two different approaches, which are composabile together:
+To execute a step of a pipeline, you can use two different approaches, which are composable together:

 - **Service Steps**: a step that is implemented as a service, and that can be registered in the pipeline builder, and that can be resolved and executed by the pipeline itself.
 - **Delegate Steps**: a step that is implemented as a delegate, and that can be added to the pipeline builder directly.